veeral-patel/how-to-secure-anything/README.md

 6. bypass any location based access control
 7. do all of this before either the user's or device's access is cut off (as every request is checked)

+#### Before/after

 Before: the attacker has to execute one digital attack (gain VPN access) to gain access to services.
+If VPN requires 2FA, but it's not done with a hardware security key, the attacker can phish the employee into giving up his 2FA code or accepting the Duo push.

 After: the attacker has to execute two digital attacks (obtain SSO password, obtain device password) and two physical attacks, which might be done at once (device, hardware security key).